jeftegoes/EnglishStudyAndContent/Grammar.md

 - Do -> Does.
 - Have -> Has.

-# 3. Present and Past continuous
+# 3. Present and Past Continuous

+- Used when the plan is arrangement.
+  - I'm meeting Jane at 8 o'clock on Saturday.
-- The present continuous and past continuous tenses (also called present progressive and past progressive) are used when we are describing actions that continue for a period of time in the present or in the past.
+- The present Continuous and past continuous tenses (also called present progressive and past progressive) are used when we are describing actions that continue for a period of time in the present or in the past.
   - **Subject** + **present/past tense of the verb to be** + **main verb in the present participle**.

 ## 3.1.
 Past continuous (ING) / Past progressive